PanVidla/car-database-v2/README.md

 # PanVidla's Definitive Car Database
 This is a database serving to collect and keep track of cars I've owned and driven in video games.

+## v1.1.0.1.0
+### General
+* ADD: Add the option to add and delete thumbnails for Cars and Instances.
+* ADD: Add the option to add regular pictures to Company, Country and Competition objects.

 ## v1.1.0.0.0
 ### General
 * ADD: Add the ability to upload images to all the entities that support it.